COVID-19 Updates: State of public health emergency declared.

-The Bioenergy Producer Program (BPP) has been extended, with a revised scope, and runs from October 1, 2017 to March 31, 2020.
+The Bioenergy Producer Program (BPP) was extended, with a revised scope, ending March 31, 2020.
 The program is intended to support bioenergy production capacity in Alberta in order to:

 - reduce greenhouse gas emissions from the use of fossil fuel alternatives

 - create value-added opportunities with economic benefits

 The BPP provides grants to dedicated biofuel-producing facilities.
 These include: